monkvision/monkjs/packages/common/README/APP_UTILS.md

 - An authentication token to make API requests
 - An inspection ID to know which inspection it should capture or visualize the reports of
 - A vehicle type to know which sights or car 360 wireframes to use in the capture screen or in the inspection report
+- A steering wheel position for the vehicles (left or right)
 - A preferred language to use instead of the default English

 This package export some utilies that can be used to more easily handle the state management and the initial values of